thiblahute/meson-website/Compiler-properties.md

 Type alignment
 ==

 Most platforms can't access some data types at any address.
-For example it is common that a <tt>char</tt> can be at any address but a 32 bit integer only at locations which are divisible by four.
+For example it is common that a `char` can be at any address but a 32 bit integer only at locations which are divisible by four.
 Determining the alignment of data types is simple.

     int_alignment = compiler.alignment('int') # Will most likely contain the value 4.